skhan2020/orange_react_frontend/README.md

 Run `npm install` to install all dependecies
 Run `npm start` to start and the run the application locally

-The application makes API calls against an Express backend hosted at `https://cryptic-depths-54668.herokuapp.com/graphqlapi`
+The application makes API calls against an Express backend hosted at `https://orange-backend.onrender.com/graphqlapi`

 Code for the backend can be found at https://github.com/skhan2020/orange_express_backend (please follow instructions in the read me file for how to run the server locally.

 Do change the graphQL URL in https://github.com/skhan2020/orange_react_frontend/blob/master/src/services/todo.js to `http://localhost:4000/graphqlapi` for APIs to point to your local Epress server).

+### Deploying the project

+The project has setup to deploy to Firebase.
+In order to deploy to firebase you will need to install the firebase CLI in your machine and sign into your github account to link your project to the hosting server.

+To setup firebase in your machine:
+Run `firebase cli` to instal firebase client interface

+Run `firebase login` to login into github and connect your firebase account to github

+To test you may
+Run `firebase emulators:start` locally to check the build looks right.
+The test url would be http://127.0.0.1:5000

+To deploy
+Run `firebase deploy`

+To see your project live navigate to https://orangeplanner-32d6f.firebaseapp.com/landing

 **General functionality:**

 - Authenticate users via JWT (login/signup pages + logout button in navigator)
-- CRU* users (sign up & login UI - no deleting required)
+- CRU\* users (sign up & login UI - no deleting required)
 - CRUD Tasks, Notes and videos
 - GET and edit notes using the Draft.js (Rich Text Editor Framework for React)
 - Add or delete videos to your list.